The Summer Academy is a six week program in San Francisco for developers of all experience levels to enhance their development skills.

-Tuition for the iOS Track is $7,000.
+Tuition for the iOS Track or Web Track is $1,000.

 We begin making rolling financial aid decisions in the spring.
-We recommend that you apply for financial aid as soon as possible to avoid the risk of funds being no longer available.
+We recommend that you apply to the Summer Academy as soon as possible to avoid the risk of funds being no longer available.

 We also encourage students applying for financial aid to crowdfund their tuition.
 Several past Make School students have successfully crowdfunded their way to the Summer Academy.
 If you would like more information about crowdfunding, please email firstname.lastname@example.org